Online shopping represents 10% of retail sales in North America but retailers realize that change is necessary in order to grow.

 Although many storefronts have been closed, retailers realize that many customers still enjoy the in-store shopping experience.
 A senior executive of a $3B retailer said:

 “If the item that you want to purchase is not on-hand we know that suggesting you come back next Wednesday after our Tuesday shipment arrives, will no longer work.
 We must equip sales clerks on the floor with tools they can use to inform customers when they will have their purchases and close the sale.
 We must promise.”

 Becoming More Demand-Driven

-In simplistic terms retail has traditionally been a “provide it and they’ll buy it” industry.
+In simplistic terms, retail has traditionally been a “provide it and they’ll buy it” industry.
 Retailers built supply chains that supported this approach.
 The impetus for selecting the items that were placed on store shelves was the result of much forecasting experience.
-Brand loyalty, unique items, pricing, availability, etc., all played a role in our selecting what stores we would shop at.
-The environment has drastically changed.
-Customers now demand virtually unlimited choice and supply chains must become more demand-driven.
-Retailers must offer more supply chain visibility.
+Brand loyalty, unique items, pricing, availability, etc., all played a role in selecting what stores we would shop at.
+Customers now demand virtually unlimited choice and supply chains must become more demand-driven, while etailers must offer more supply chain visibility.

 Evolving Technology Innovations

 - sources of employment for tens of thousands of workers